apache/streampipes-website/documentation/website/versioned_docs/version-0.64.0-pre-asf/dev-guide-tutorial-processors.md

 Now we go back to the controller class and extract these values from the invocation object.

-The ``ProessingElementParameterExtractor``  provides convenience methods to extract the relevant information from the `DataProcessorInvocation` object.
+The ``ProcessingElementParameterExtractor``  provides convenience methods to extract the relevant information from the `DataProcessorInvocation` object.

 Next, we are interested in the fields of the input event stream that contains the latitude and longitude value we would like to compute against the geofence center location as follows: